|(a) The purpose of this section is to provide a procedure

 this section, a protestor or appellant may request in writing that

-the agency not proceed further with the solicitation or with the award
+TRS not proceed further with the solicitation or with the award of

-is required to show why a stay is necessary and that harm to the agency
+is required to show why a stay is necessary and that harm to TRS will

-will not result from the stay.
-If the Executive Director determines
+not result from the stay.
+If the executive director determines that

-that it is in the interest of agency not to proceed with the contract,
+it is in the interests of TRS not to proceed with the contract, the

-the Executive Director may make such a determination in writing and
+executive director may make such a determination in writing and partially

-(k) A decision issued either by TREC in open meeting,
+(k) A decision issued either by the Board of Trustees

-or in writing by the Executive Director or his or her designee, shall
+in open meeting, or in writing by the executive director or his designee,

-constitute the final administrative action of the agency.
+shall be the final administrative action of TRS.